xlentcaen/test1/monthly-pl-analysis_Version17.md

 - Review how costs are allocated from **CC-CC** to **CC-PC** through **Total Internal Fees**
 - Review how negative results in **CC-PC** are allocated onward to **Profit Centers**
 - Use cost center codes only when referring to Cost Centers

-### By Cost Center Group
-- Analyze how costs are distributed in the functional P&L
-- Track the impact of each functional area on total cost and operating result

-### By Profit Center
-- Analyze profitability by Profit Center
-- Always refer to Profit Centers using both code and **Profit Center Name**
-- Example: **Q11 Assembly**
-- Compare commercial/business performance across profit-responsible units
-- Evaluate the impact of allocated results from **CC-PC** cost centers

 ## Control Checks